documentationfor yFiles for HTML 3.0.0.3

 Stopping Event Propagation

 This is used in situations where it is unclear which listener should handle an event.
-In this case the list of handlers is iterated until a listener marks the event as handled.
+In this case, the list of handlers is iterated until a listener marks the event as handled.

-Handling a double click event
+Handling a double-click event

-graphEditorInputMode.addItemDoubleClickedListener((source, args) => {
+graphEditorInputMode.addEventListener('item-double-clicked', (evt) => {

 // only handle double click events on nodes

-if (args.item instanceof INode) {
+if (evt.item instanceof INode) {

-console.log('Click occurred at ' + args.location)
+console.log('Click occurred at ' + evt.location)

-args.handled = true
+evt.handled = true

 }